saantii-17/python-bank-system/README.md

 It is a `python` program that simulates a bank's computer system using the basic principles of OOP to practice.

 ### Features
-- Account creation/deletion
 - Creation of bank accounts/deletion
 	- Information query
 	- Transfers
 	- Deposit
 	- Withdraw

 ### Future improvements
 - Graphical interface using `Tkinter`